Trent Bray (American football)

-Trenton James Bray (born September 28, 1982) is an American football coach and former linebacker.
+Trenton James Bray (born September 28, 1982) is an American football coach.
+He was the head football coach at Oregon State University from 2024 to 2025.
+He previously served as the defensive coordinator and safeties coach at Oregon State University from 2022 to 2023.

+Bray played college football at Oregon State University from 2002 to 2005.
+Prior to his tenure at Oregon State University, Bray previously served as an assistant coach at the University of Nebraska–Lincoln and Arizona State University.

 Playing career

 Bray was a standout linebacker for the Oregon State Beavers from 2002 to 2005, starting 34 of 49 career games.
 As a junior in 2004, he collected 122 tackles and was named Second-Team All-Pac-10.
 He also earned Insight Bowl Defensive MVP honors by making an Oregon State-bowl record 10 tackles in a victory over Notre Dame.
 He was selected a co-captain of the Beaver football team as a senior, and he backed it up with another terrific season, recording 116 tackles and earning First-Team All-Pac-10 honors.
 Bray finished his collegiate career with 337 tackles, the sixth-highest total in Oregon State history, 29.0 tackles for loss and 10.5 sacks while making 33 consecutive starts over his final three seasons in Corvallis.